SporkDAOOfficial/ETHDenver-2023/README.md

 **[Follow these instructions to claim your prize 🏆](https://docs.openq.dev/hackathon-winner/project-submission)**

+## Important

+After you have created your PR, you must first be accepted by ETHDenver.
+You will be notified when this is the case.
+Only then you can start uploading your tax forms!

+The bounties will be minted gradually from the 20th of March depending on how fast your sponsors are.

 ## Have a question or need help?

 [Join the OpenQ Discord](https://discord.com/invite/puQVqEvVXn) and post in the dedicated `ETHDENVER-2023-SUPPORT` channels with any questions.